How Humidity Affects Your Indoor Air Quality

 Managing Humidity Is Essential for Clean Indoor Air

 The link between humidity and indoor air quality isn’t just in theory—it has real effects on your health, comfort, and HVAC system every day.
-Both high and low humidity create ripple effects throughout your home or building, from mold growth and air pollutants to poor sleep quality and thermal discomfort.
+Both high and low humidity create ripple effects throughout your home or building, from mold growth and air pollutants to poor sleep quality, asthma flare-ups, and thermal discomfort.

 Modern PURAIR® offers professional indoor air quality testing, air duct cleaning, and humidity control consultations tailored to your property.